 What is ransomware

 Paying the ransom is never a good idea.
 It encourages attackers to carry on the attacks.
-We also never know if we are going to get the keys or if the decryption works at all.
+We also never know if we will get the keys or if the decryption works.

 How does ransomware spread